Null controllability of the parabolic spherical Grushin equation: Introduction

-\end{Rema} \begin{Rema} The singularity of (\ref{eq9}) at north and south poles is due to the latitude-longitude chart used here.
-In fact, whatever the chart used, this phenomenon of singularity will always occur since global coordinates do not exist on $\mathbb{S}^{2}$. \end{Rema} The following remark, although formal, is one of the motivations which led us to be interested in the null controllability of the parabolic equation associated with $\cL$. \begin{Rema} It is easy to check that Taking the first order Taylor expansion of $\cos x$ and $\tan x$ at $x \approx 0$ we observe that $d\sigma\approx dxdy$ and $\cL\approx \dx^{2}+x^2\dy^{2}$, so that $\cL$ behaves like the Grushin operator (\ref{eq1}).
-As a consequence, we may expect the same properties of null controllability for the parabolic equation associated to $\cL$ as for the $2D$ parabolic Grushin equation (\ref{eq2}). \end{Rema}
+The following remark, although formal, illustrates the connection between the spherical Grushin operator $\Phi^{*}\cL$ and the 2D Grushin operator $\cG$. \begin{Rema} We consider \eqref{eq7} and \eqref{eq9}.
+Taking the first order Taylor expansion of $\cos x$ and $\tan x$ at $x \approx 0$ we observe that $d\sigma\approx dxdy$ and $\Phi^{*}\mathcal{L}\approx \dx^{2}+x^2\dy^{2}$, so that $\Phi^{*}\mathcal{L}$ behaves like the Grushin operator (\ref{eq1}) in a neighbourhood of the degeneracy.
+As a consequence, we may expect the same properties of null controllability for the parabolic equation \eqref{eq10} associated to $\Phi^{*}\mathcal{L}$ as for the $2D$ parabolic Grushin equation (\ref{eq2}). \end{Rema}

 Let us briefly discuss our strategy of proof.
-As it is now classical, Theorem \ref{Theo1} is a straightforward consequence of the Hilbert Uniqueness Method \cite{Lions} meaning that, null controllability property of system (\ref{eq10}) is equivalent to the observability of the adjoint system associated to (\ref{eq10}), viz.
+As it is now classical, Theorem \ref{Theo1} is a straightforward consequence of the Hilbert Uniqueness Method \cite{Lions} meaning that the null controllability property of system \eqref{eq10} is equivalent to the observability of the adjoint system associated to \eqref{eq10}.